Tomathon/Northcoders-News-Back-End/README.md

 ### About

 A RESTful API for Northcoders News, a Reddit-style social news, web content rating and discussion website.
 Built with Node.js(8.4.0), Express(4.14.0), MongoDB(3.4.7) and Mongoose(4.7.0).
-This API has been deployed on Heroku [here](https://pure-thicket-72217.herokuapp.com)

 ### Installation